 - A full meal every evening of the tour.

-- An experienced Western tour leader in addition to a local guide, to accompany you throughout the trip.
+- An experienced foreign tour leader in addition to a local guide, to accompany you throughout the trip.

 - Private transport throughout the trip in a comfortable minibus.